Health Maintenance Organizations (HMOs)

 If your health care coverage is through an HMO, the HMO pays its network providers directly.
 As long as you use network providers, you will not have to file claims.

-If a network provider has a contract with your HMO, the provider is prohibited from seeking payment from you for rendered covered services.
+An HMO network provider is prohibited from seeking payment from you for rendered covered services.
 The only exception is that network providers are allowed to collect copayments, coinsurance or deductibles in accordance with your coverage.
 If you are being billed by a network provider and believe the claim should be paid by your HMO, you may want to contact the HMO's member services department.
 If you receive health care services from a non-network provider you may be responsible for any unpaid portion of the claim or the full amount.

 HMO COVERAGE FOR FAMILY MEMBERS and COORDINATION OF BENEFITS: